codership/documentation/galeracluster/source/xtrabackupoptions.rst

 |                         |                  | ``xbstream``     |
 +-------------------------+------------------+------------------+

-This parameter defines the utility the node uses to archive the node state before it sends the transfer and how to unarchive the state transfers that it receives.
+This parameter defines the utility the node uses to archive the node state before the transfer is sent and how to unarchive the state transfers that is receives.
 There are two methods available: ``tar`` and ``xbstream``.
 Given that the receiving node needs to know how to read the stream, it is necessary that both nodes use the same values for this parameter.

 The default and recommended utility is ``xbstream`` given that it supports encryption, compression, parallel streaming, incremental backups and compaction.  ``tar`` does not support these features.